msemjan/msemjan.github.io/content/posts/getting-started-with-latex.md

 ---
-title: 'Getting Started With Latex'
-date: 2023-10-01T17:29:22+02:00
+date: "2023-10-01T17:29:22+02:00"
 draft: false
-summary: "Latex is a typesetting software commonly used in Academia.
+summary: Latex is a typesetting software commonly used in Academia.
 It allows you to easily create publication quality documents with beautiful equations.
-In this post I will show you the basics of Latex and teach you how to create simple documents with automatically generated table of contents, list of figures, and bibliography."
+In this post I will show you the basics of Latex and teach you how to create simple documents with automatically generated table of contents, list of figures, and bibliography.
 tags:
-  - "Latex"
+- Latex
-  - "Typesetting"
+- Typesetting
-  - "Academic writing"
+- Academic writing
+title: Getting Started With Latex
 ---
 ## Introduction